Anant/Cassandra.Vision/cassandra-analyzer/offline-log-collector/README.md

 ## Testing
 - These are not unit tests per se, but just wrapper around the actual script that sets up a test env first.
 - Requires python3 and pip3
+- Make sure no other cassandra instance is running on your localhost (or else ccm will conflict with those ports, e.g., `OSError: [Errno 98] Address already in use`)
 - Then just run this
 ```
   pip3 install -r requirements.txt